Parks, Trails and Water

 VILLAGE PARK FACILITIES:

-- Lion’s Park – Lion’s Park offers a large playground, park shelters, swimming pool, splashpad, basketball and sand volleyball courts, and baseball, softball, and soccer fields.
+- Lion’s Park – Lion’s Park offers a large playground, park shelters, swimming pool, splashpad, basketball court, and baseball, softball, and soccer fields.

 - Wolf Run Trail – (map here); watch a drone video taken along the path of this stunning trail as it passes through downtown Mazo, winds past Lake Marion and the Bluff, and extends to Wisconsin Heights High School.